LambdaHack/LambdaHack/README.md

 functions and types are distinguished by having a haddock.
 If minor ones have comments, they should not be haddocks and they are permitted to describe implementation details and be out of date.
-Prefer assertions to comments, unless too verbose.
+Prefer assertions instead of comments, unless too verbose.

 Further information